xiling42/DL_Final_RedPandaGo/README.md

 This is a improved version of muti-head and convolution model implementation.
 Our PPT for final presentation should be in this folder.
 It has both muti-head and single-head implemented for transformer.

 ## Project-final:
 This forder contains the final version of our code for now.
+Please refer to the README in this forder for more details.
 The final project report should be in this folder.
 There is a result folder inside which has all our testing output log file with different parameters.